Gr8Gatsby/ui-components/readme.md

 # List of components

-* TODO: Add a component
+* ui-greeting - this is a simple greeting component that animates through hello in serveral languages
+* ui-input-sentiment - this is a text input that scores empathy of the input using empath.